samocorp/superprocessor/README.md

     cmd(* args: str, ** kwargs) -> Tuple(stdout: str, stderr: Union[str, None])

-As you can see, this function implements a Golang-style error handling, of returing both the std output and error of the command in the shell.
+As you can see, this function implements a Golang-style error handling, of returing both the std output, error, and status code of the command in the shell.

 If no error is encountered, the second value of the returned tuple is of NoneType.